Get a quote

 • Insurance bill vs declarations page.
 Considering the dec page lists their premium, it’s an easy mistake to make.
 However, your provider will send you a separate bill.

 • Insurance binder vs declarations page.
-Your insurance binder has much of the same information as the dec page, so it can be used as evidence of insurance.
+Your insurance binder has much of the same information as the dec page, so it can also be used as evidence of insurance.
 However, a binder is a temporary document.
 Once the binder expires, it does not prove you have coverage.

 As always, if you have questions about your policy or your coverage, talk to your insurance representative.

-How to get your declarations page
+How to obtain a copy of your insurance declarations page